 To an autistic individual who witnesses this precious scene, only one person is lying on the bed: the little girl.
 For the creative witness, however, three persons “lie” on the bed.
 In fact, within her pretend play, the little actress is nonlocated in three persons at the same time: her mother, the doll to which she has given life in her imagination, and herself.
 If the doll is pregnant, then, four persons would lie on the bed of the example.

 The situation described satisfies the principle of Ubiquity if we consider that the young singer lies here and there or in mismatched worlds simultaneously.
 Within her imagination, she lies simultaneously in her world, her mother's, the doll's, the world of children, and the world of adults.
 Indeed, she is concurrently a little girl in the present and a mother in the future.
-Pretend play resets reality.
+Pretend play disrupts but resets reality.

 The previous example supports the theory that autism is caused by a deficiency in the cognitive dynamics that invites us to exist in separate worlds simultaneously (through the mind).
 In playing pretend, the girl’s artistic side nurtures her doll and her future.
 Through her practice of nurturing her doll, over time she will grow into a mother; the kind of person who can help others grow.
 Males too can dream of becoming amorous mothers.